Cognitive Behavioral Therapy (CBT) In Charlottesville, Virginia

 Licensed Clinical Social Worker

-• I treat depression, anxiety, social anxiety, anger, trauma, addictions, and grief
+• Areas of Focus: Depression, anxiety, social anxiety, anger, trauma, addictions, and grief

 Therapist photo